isf-dp-cs/isf-dp-cs.github.io/content/new_syllabus/unit_01_cryptography/01_caesar/_index.md

 ---
 title: "00.
-Subsitution"
+Caesar"
 bookFlatSection: false
 weight: 4
 # bookCollapseSection: true
 # draft: true
 ---

-# Subsitution
+# Caesar

 In this project, you will experience the IB IA structure and develop the code for a game based on the NYT Wordle.